department-of-veterans-affairs/va.gov-team/teams/vsa/onboarding/VSA Technical Orientation.md

     *   Rails MVC for REST APIs,
     *   Sidekiq for scheduled jobs
     *   Gems?
 *   PostgreSQL (for some persistence, local app state; but most of the back end talks to other REST services rather than heavy local entity CRUD).
-Vets-api schema file
+Vets-api schema file.
 *   PostGIS (GIS/spatial)
 *   Redis (in memory; for sidekiq, persist user objects)
 *   PDF tk (PDF generation)